Dev guideAPI Reference

 }

-If you have a free account, you need to pause the Targeted Delivery you created earlier in this quickstart before you create your A/B test:
+If you have a free Optimizely account, you must delete the Targeted Delivery you created in Part 2 before you save your A/B test:

-1. Select the specific Flag that contains the Targeted Delivery you created earlier in the quickstart.
+1. Select the Flag that contains the Targeted Delivery you created in Part 2 from the Flags tab.

-1. Select the Environment (Production) and the Targeted Delivery you want to pause.
+2. Select the primary environment and the Targeted Delivery rule you created in Part 2.

 3. Create the A/B test